 The pay gap is different to equal pay.

-A gender and ethnicity pay gap is a measure of the difference between the average pay rates for men and women, and for ethnic minority and non-ethnic minority employees.
+A gender and ethnicity pay gap is a measure of the difference between the average pay rates for men and women, and for ethnically diverse and White employees.

 Our methodology